How to use the Sheet Mulch Method to Create a Garden Bed

 This post may contain affiliate links and/or advertisements, which means that Homestead How-To earns advertising fees or commissions if you click on a link or make a purchase.
 As an Amazon Affiliate, we earn commission on qualified purchases.
 Visit our affiliate disclosure page to learn more.
 The views expressed by authors on this site are based on their experiences only; Homestead-How To in no way provides any warranty, expressed or implied, toward the content of these articles.
 Please use at your own risk.

 Sheet mulching is a permaculture practice for creating a garden bed that feeds your plants with nutrients and doesn’t require digging.
-Instead, to sheet mulch you layer materials over the top of your soil to build a bed, beginning and ending with weed-discouraging ground cover.
+Instead, a sheet mulch garden bed layers materials over the top of your soil to build a garden, beginning and ending with weed-discouraging ground cover.
+This article will teach you how to build a sheet mulch garden from scratch using materials sourced from your own property as much as possible.

 Sheet mulching cuts down on manual labor, avoids the need for a rototiller, and decreases ongoing maintenance needs.
 It also works with mother nature by piling up useful materials rather than overworking the soil (which can happen with repeated tilling).